julianoalves00/QuestionsApp/README.md

 Steps to run solution in Visual Studio 2013 or most recent version

-Recommended to use the main branch is the most stable
+Recommended to use the master branch, it is the most stable

 STEP 1: Create Question table
 - In a Sql Server 2012 or most recent version